 I laughed at his comment, but I understood his frustration.

-Many organizations hire and promote on little more than gut instinct.
-Hard data and analytics typically don’t factor into the equation, which is surprising considering most of these organizations rely on data analytics to understand their customers and market conditions.
+Many organisations hire and promote on little more than gut instinct.
+Hard data and analytics typically don’t factor into the equation, which is surprising considering most of these organisations rely on data analytics to understand their customers and market conditions.
 For some reason, however, they don’t use similar tools and insights to gain a better picture of their own talent.

 The evidence of this pressing problem is everywhere.
-A 2014 Gallup study estimated that companies promote the wrong people into management roles about 80 percent of the time.
-Even though we can calculate down to the penny the cost of promoting the wrong person—figures that can reach more than a million dollars—we still fail to use objective data to make important talent decisions.
+A recent Gallup study estimated that companies promote the wrong people into management roles about 80 percent of the time.
+Even though we can calculate down to the penny the cost of promoting the wrong person—figures that can reach more than a million pounds—we still fail to use objective data to make important talent decisions.